Requirements for U.S.-based and non-U.S. organizations differ. Please make note below of the requirements that apply to your organization.

 Proposals will be reviewed by the program staff as well as by an internal review team for programmatic fit, organizational capacity, and legal and anti-terrorism compliance.

 The work of the Rockefeller Brothers Fund often includes funding organizations or projects that focus on policy and involve advocacy.
 If your project has an advocacy component, please review the advocacy memo and address these points in your proposal or cover letter.
 These questions are also included in the application on the Grantee Portal.
+(Guidance on how to obtain funding for advocacy from private and public foundations is available from the Bolder Advocacy initiative.)

 Sponsored Project Information for U.S.-Based Organizations If the entity conducting the project does not have 501(c)(3) status, and the project will be carried out under the auspices of another organization, the sponsoring organization will receive the grant.
 Therefore, the cover letter and all proposal materials should be sent to the RBF by the sponsoring organization.
 The online application should be completed jointly by the project and sponsoring organization.